Cutting edge works by authors and artists worldwide.

 ART, PHOTOGRAPHY, CARTOONS, AND ILLUSTRATIONS: All submitted art and illustrations must be in 300 dpi, JPG or GIF formats and no larger than 1200 X 1200 pixels.

 INTERVIEWS: If you would like to interview someone our readers would find interesting (including, but not limited to, authors, celebrities, experts in a related field of study), you can submit your idea to us for approval.

-The Literary Hatchet contains provocative short stories, brief fiction, uncommon poetry and prose, and drollery that frightens and surprises.- Michael Thomas Brimbau
+The Literary Hatchet contains provocative short stories, brief fiction, uncommon poetry and prose that surprises and delights.- Michael Thomas Brimbau

 All good writing is swimming under water and holding your breath.- F. Scott Fitzgerald

 Good Writing is supposed to evoke sensation in the reader—not the fact that is it raining, but the feeling of being rained upon.- E.L.
 Doctorow